jayrahim/status-check/README.md

-# GitHub app for status checks of pull request labels.
+# GitHub app for status checks of pull request labels